dealingwith/daniel-industries/_writings/east-district.md

 A native in a straw hat rode by on a bicycle, his head on a swivel, making eye contact with Tris in a way that made him uncomfortable.
 Tris didn’t like to make eye contact while on a job.
 The bicycle encountered a pothole, forcing its rider’s eyes back onto the road ahead.
 Tris exhaled and stepped out of the shadow of the trees and into the shadows of the warehouses.
 Having come this way down the Hill, he would now need to traverse their entire expanse, down to the docks, to then make his way along the bay to the East District.

+---

 The Horsefolk, The Hooves of Hades, The Horse Gang, The Centaurians, whatever they might be calling themselves these days, were a group of centaur-fetishizing fleshmods.
-They injected their legs and glutes with synthetics, modded their feet to be more hoove-like, even adding hard but impressively tenacious horseshoes that let them turn on a dime but still kick like sledgehammers; and even the weakest of them could squat 200 kilos.
-They were terrible bullies, conscienceless mercenaries, and one of Tris’ least favorite gangs of the Districts.
-If there was a dead body found with a crushed skull, there was a 99% chance it was the horsies.
+They injected their legs and glutes with synthetics, modded their feet to be more hoove-like, even adding hard but impressively tenacious horseshoes that let them turn on a dime but still kick like sledgehammers.
+Even the weakest of them could squat 200 kilos.
+They were terrible bullies, conscienceless mercenaries, and one of Tris’ least favorite gangs of the districts.
+If a dead body found with a crushed skull, there was a 99% chance it was the horsies.
 As he tromped through the rows of warehouses, he caught a glimpse of one out of the corner of his eye.
-One street over, they found themselves across the block from one another at a cross street.
 The horse-man ran ahead before he could get a good look, but their alien gait gave them away.

 The Chariots of Fire, The Jumpers, The Monkeys, whatever they were referring to themselves as, or others were calling them, were a parkour gang often found leaping between buildings in the East District, or across the roofs of the warehouses, or climbing the cranes at the docks.
 Their white tennies and tracksuits gave them away even on those rare occasions when they were still.
 Usually, though, it seemed as though they could run indefinitely.
-They were terrible bullies, conscienceless mercenaries, and one of Tris’ least favorite gangs of the Districts.
+They were terrible bullies, conscienceless mercenaries, and one of Tris’ least favorite gangs of the districts.
 If a dead body was found, clearly splat on the ground from a great height, there was a 99% chance it was the parkours.
 As he tromped through the rows of warehouses, he saw a shadow fly across the street directly in front of him.
 He looked up in time to see a single leg disappear beyond the roofline, a white tapered pant leg with a black stripe down the side.

 Tris accelerated, suddenly aware of his isolation, the street a narrow, rapid river, the walls of the warehouses cliffs of a desert canyon.
 He could see the cranes above, smell the water of the bay.
 He was close to where there would be people, close to making that left towards the East District and even more people and less predictable, more familiar streets and alleys.
 He could make out dockworkers just two blocks ahead, they grew as he approached.
 He wanted to run but did not dare.